 Diagnosis is primarily clinical.
 Because patients lack the motor responses (eg, withdrawal from painful stimuli) usually used to measure responsiveness, they may be mistakenly thought to be unconscious.
 Thus, all patients who cannot move should have their comprehension tested by requesting eye blinking or vertical eye movements.

-As in persistent vegetative state, neuroimaging is indicated to rule out treatable disorders (see Diagnosis).
+As in vegetative state, neuroimaging is indicated to rule out treatable disorders (see Diagnosis).
 Brain imaging with CT or MRI is done and helps identify the pontine abnormality.
-PET or SPECT may be done if the diagnosis is in doubt.
+PET, SPECT, or functional MRI may be done to further assess cerebral function if the diagnosis is in doubt.
 In patients with locked-in syndrome, EEG shows normal sleep-wake patterns.

 Prognosis depends on the cause and the subsequent level of support provided.
 For example, locked-in syndrome due to transient ischemia or a small stroke in the vertebrobasilar artery distribution may resolve completely.
 When the cause (eg, Guillain-Barré syndrome) is partly reversible, recovery can occur over months but is seldom complete.
 Favorable prognostic features include early recovery of lateral eye movements and of evoked potentials in response to magnetic stimulation of the motor cortex.
 Irreversible or progressive disorders (eg, cancers that involve the posterior fossa and the pons) are usually fatal.